Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 Technology has greatly improved how scientists work.
-The internet has made it easy to share information – including data, materials, and code – and new software and online platforms have emerged to facilitate the workflow of scientists.
+The internet has made it easy to share information – including data, materials, and code – and new software and online platforms have emerged to facilitate the workflow of scientists [@spellman_short_2015].
 One important goal of a scientific workflow is to make sure that the final work you publish is computationally reproducible. **Computational reproducibility** means that when you use the **same data** as in the published article, you can reproduce the **same results**.
 In other words, if the authors